Gluten-free Buttermilk Biscuits are one of my favorite gluten-free breads to serve with breakfast or with gluten-free soup!

 - Preheat oven to 375°.

-- By hand: Whisk together the dry ingredients in a large bowl.
+- By hand: Whisk together the gluten-free flour, powdered buttermilk, baking powder, baking soda, and salt in a large bowl.
 Cut the butter into the dry ingredients with a pastry cutter or two knives until you achieve the consistency of coarse crumbs.
 Add the half and half or liquid creamer and sour cream and stir with a fork to thoroughly combine.

 - Or use food processor: Put the dry ingredients in your food processor and pulse a few times to mix.
 Add the butter, in cubes, and pulse until you achieve the consistency of coarse crumbs.
 Add the half and half or liquid creamer and sour cream and pulse to thoroughly combine but do not ove rmix!
 You may need to scoop it out and gently mix the last bit at the end so you don't over mix.

-- Bake for about 14 minutes, or until the tops are lightly browned and they are firm, but not hard.
-It is important not to overbake them!
+- Bake at 375° for about 14 minutes, or until the tops are lightly browned and they are firm, but not hard.
+It is important not to over-bake them!

 gfJules has xanthan gum in it already, so no additional xanthan is needed.
 If the gluten-free flour blend you use doesn't have xanthan gum or guar gum in it, then I would recommend adding 1 tsp of xanthan gum with the dry ingredients.

 I like to use unsalted butter so that I can control the salt amount.
 If you only have salted butter on hand, no problem – just decrease the salt in the recipe by 1/8 teaspoon.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 gfJules All Purpose Gluten Free Flour - Voted #1 by GF Consumers 1.5 lb Can